Online youth radicalization: In Asia

 Researchers in Asia have developed a complex understanding of radicalization as being deeply connected to psychosocial and economic grievances such as poverty and unemployment, marginalization through illiteracy and lack of education, admiration for charismatic leaders, pursuit of social acceptability, and psychological trauma.
 These factors are considered by authors to facilitate online radicalization-oriented recruitment, especially among young people, who are more vulnerable and spend more time online.

 A 2016 report by "We Are Social" revealed that East Asia, Southeast Asia, and North America were the first, second, and third largest social media markets worldwide respectively.
 According to the same report, Facebook and Facebook Messenger are the predominant social and communications tools, followed by Twitter, Line and Skype.
 China is the notable exception as Facebook Messenger is outpaced by far by Chinese social media tools.
 China presents a very different profile from most countries in its mainstream social media and networks.
 American platforms such as Google, Yahoo!, Facebook, Twitter and YouTube have very little market penetration due to state restrictions and the strong monopoly of homegrown search engines and Internet platforms in Chinese language.

 There is rising interest among Chinese researchers in examining the relationship between social media and violent radicalization.
-Research into violent radicalization and terrorism in China is mainly focused on radicalization in Xinjiang.
-This could be linked to the fact that most of the recent terrorist attacks in China were not perpetrated by local residents, but by outsider violent extremist organizations that seek to separate the Xinjiang area from China.
-Terrorist organizations spread their messages via TV, radio and the Internet.
-Though there is no empirical evidence linking youth radicalization to online social media, the anonymity and transborder capacity of such media is seen as a "support for organized terrorist propaganda".
-The Chinese government has been responding to terrorist attacks by taking down sites, blocking and filtering content.
-In return, Chinese government also uses the social media for messaging against terrorism.

 Indonesia has an estimated 76 million Indonesians who connect regularly on Facebook, establishing the nation as the fourth largest user of the world, after India, the United States and Brazil.
 Indonesia is also the fifth largest user of Twitter, after the United States, Brazil, Japan and the United Kingdom.
 The Institute for Policy Analysis of Conflict (IPAC) examines how Indonesian extremists use Facebook, Twitter and various mobile phone applications such as WhatsApp and Telegram.
 Social media use by extremists in Indonesia is increasing.
 They use social media, such as Facebook and Twitter, to communicate with young people, to train and to fundraise online.
 Recruitment is done through online games, propaganda videos on YouTube and calls to purchase weapons.
 The proliferation of ISIS propaganda via individual Twitter accounts has raised concerns about the possibility of "lone actor" attacks.
 That being said, the report points out that such attacks are extremely rare in Indonesia.